DomantasDyz/networking-labs-ccna/Inter-VLAN-ROAS/README.md

 ## Topology

+# Layer 1 connections:
+- Switch1 -> Router is connected with Copper UTP cable;
+- Switch1 -> Hosts (PC's) are connected with Copper UTP cables;
+- Both Switches are connected with Copper Cross-Over cable, due to the lack of Auto-MDIX technology.

+# Topology Summary
+- Switch to Router link configured as trunk
-- Switch to router link configured as trunk
+- Switch to Switch link also configured as trunk
 - Router handles routing between VLAN subnets
 - Access ports assigned to VLANs 10, 20, and 30